People

 supervisor

-I hold a BA in Ethics, Politics, and Economics from Yale University and an MPhil in International Relations from the University of Oxford.
-In addition to international relations, my academic and professional background and interests include ethical governance, economic and social policy, and agricultural sustainability.
+In addition to international relations, my academic and professional background and interests include strategic communications, ethical governance, economic and social policy, agricultural sustainability, and French and English literature.
 I am from Sydney, Australia.
 I speak and write fluent French and conversational Danish.

 Publications